michael-benin-CN/gifshot/README.md

 - `window.btoa()` to create a base 64 URI

-- Anthony Dekker's [NeuQuant](http://members.ozemail.com.au/~dekker/NEUQUANT.HTML) image quantization algorithm which was ported from C into Java by Kevin Weiner and then to [ActionScript 3](http://www.bytearray.org/?p=93) by Thibault Imbert, and to [JavaScript](http://antimatter15.com/wp/2010/07/javascript-to-animated-gif/) by antimatter15, and fixed, patched and revised by [sole](http://soledadpenades.com).
+- Anthony Dekker's [NeuQuant](http://members.ozemail.com.au/~dekker/NEUQUANT.HTML) image quantization algorithm to reduce the number of colors required to represent the image (thus decreasing the file size).
+This script was ported from C into Java by Kevin Weiner and then to [ActionScript 3](http://www.bytearray.org/?p=93) by Thibault Imbert, and to [JavaScript](http://antimatter15.com/wp/2010/07/javascript-to-animated-gif/) by antimatter15, and fixed, patched and revised by [sole](http://soledadpenades.com).

 - Dean McNamee's [omggif](https://github.com/deanm/omggif) library - for actually encoding into GIF89